jaentrouble/mouse_test_7/README.md

 >![image](https://user-images.githubusercontent.com/45917844/91637896-96fd1480-ea46-11ea-96a3-aaed4fb9c74c.png)

-  - Changed the learning rate to 0.01 start, decay to 0.001 for 500k steps.
+  - ~Changed the learning rate to 0.01 start, decay to 0.001 for 500k steps.~ -**Sep/03/20 Update : Learning rate modification was not applied.
+It was the exact same condition as Bonus 1**
   - after about 200k steps, it managed to get 500 reward flat (maximum reward)

 ## Diagnosis